JRH89/vimlantis/README.md

 ## 🙏 Credits

 Vimlantis is inspired by [Gitlantis](https://github.com/liltrendi/gitlantis) by [Brian Njogu](https://brayo.co).
-Thank you Brian for the amazing idea! 🌊
+Thank you Brian and Ayla Croft for the amazing idea! 🌊

 ## 🗺️ Roadmap